-- Assume a "can do," proactive attitude. - Take care of yourself mentally and physically. - Reach out to others find new connections and strengthen existing ones. - Create/build a discipline that gives you the structure/stability/order you need.
+- Assume a "can do," proactive attitude.
+Take care of yourself mentally and physically. - Reach out to others find new connections and strengthen existing ones.

+Create/build a discipline that gives you the structure/stability/order you need.

-Helping Strengthen Others' Resilience . . .
+Helping Others Strengthen Others' Resilience . . .

-- Remind people what ISN'T changing

-- Increase opportunities for social connections

-- Increase communication about the coming

-changes/challenges

-- Shift grousing and whining toward problem solving - Listen to others' anxieties and fears with empathy - Acknowledge their losses - Help build a shared vision of a realistically optimistic future
+Remind people what ISN'T changing.
+Increase opportunities for social connections.
+Increase communication about the coming changes/challenges.
+Shift grousing and whining toward problem solving.
+Listen to their anxieties and fears.
+Acknowledge their losses.

+Engage staff in developing a shared vision of a realistically optimistic future.

-Helping Strengthen Others' Resilience . . .
+Helping Others Strengthen Others' Resilience . . .

-- Encourage a healthy balance to others' lives - In workplaces, hold "brown bag" seminars on mindfulness, wellness, stress management, taking care of yourself, etc. - Explain the "whys" of the change/challenges - Celebrate the little victories along the way - Keep people together helping find strength in others - Break problems/challenges into bite-size pieces
+- Encourage a healthy work/life balance. - Hold "brown bag" seminars on health, wellness, stress management, taking care of yourself, etc. - Promote EAP (employee assistance program) services. - Explain the "whys" of the change/challenges. - Celebrate the little victories along the way. - Keep the team together.

+Break problems/challenges into bite-size pieces.